Easy Chinese Eggplant with Minced Pork

 Use high heat to cook this dish

 This is essentially a stir fry, so make sure to use high heat to cook your dish.
-Like I mentioned in various stir fry dishes (see my beef and broccoli or my shrimp stir fry), using high heat prevents your dish from becoming soggy.
+Like I mentioned in various stir fry dishes (see my red bean curd stir fry or my mapo tofu), using high heat prevents your dish from becoming soggy.
 Every ingredient has water in it, and cooking on low heat causes the water to come out and pool in the sauce.

 What can you serve with Chinese eggplant with minced pork?

 This dish is best served with white rice.
+Grab my rice cooking tips from my guide on how to cookie rice.
 Other good options are any other kinds of rice like red or brown rice.

 Did you make this dish?